 Between class meetings you will need to spend time listening to and transcribing material.

 Sharing of insights and techniques will be a major part of our activities.

 Some 'woodshedding' of techniques and music devices we meet along the way.

 Are there any other costs?
 Is there anything I need to bring?

-Some material will be provided by the tutor, but you may need to purchase tracks for study, or access music on YouTube.
+Sample study material will be provided by the tutor, but you may need to purchase tracks for study, or access music on YouTube.
 Some keyboard harmony facility is desirable.
-Students should be familiar with 'Exploring Jazz Piano' Volumes 1 & 2 (Schott music 2005).